datalad/datalad-metalad/tools/archive_metadata_validator/docs/archived-study-metadata-handbook.md

 - Id: text

+Please check the section "Example 1: Complete Metadata Description" for an example.

 ## Metadata format
 This section describes, how the elements described in the previous section can be specified in a digital document.
 We use a text-based format, i.e. YAML, that is rather intuitive.
 The three main concepts to keep in mind are: